uniaquinas/emergeX/CONTRIBUTING.md

 ## Contributing with comments on articles

-Most of our experiments are linked to a specific article on [Medium](https://medium.com/cisco-emerge) One way to contribute is to comment on Medium or to share the article
+Most of our experiments are linked to a specific article on [Medium](https://medium.com/cisco-emerge)

+One way to contribute is to comment on Medium or to share the article.

 ## Contributing with code